Lower regularity solutions of the biharmonic Schr\"odinger equation in a quarter plane: Introduction

 \subsection{Setting of the problem}

 We mainly consider the biharmonic Sch\"odinger equation on the right half-line

-With suitable choose of $f(t)$ and $g(t)$ on the equation \eqref{fourth}, we are interested on the following initial-boundary value problem (IBVP):
+With suitable choices of $f(t)$ and $g(t)$ in the equation \eqref{fourth}, we are interested on the following initial-boundary value problem (IBVP):

-\textit{Is the IBVP \eqref{fourth} local well-posedness in the low regularity Sobolev space, more precisely, in $H^s(\R^+)$ for $0\leq s<\frac12$?} Before to present the answer for this question, let us to present a brief comments of the techniques to solve IBVPs on the half-line.
+\textit{Is the IBVP \eqref{fourth} local well-posed in the low regularity Sobolev space, more precisely, in $H^s(\R^+)$ for $0\leq s<\frac12$?} Before to present the answer for this question, let us to present some brief comments of the techniques to solve IBVPs on the half-line.